 Beautiful Is Only Skin Deep

 I grew up in the South where freckles were seen mostly in some white families, not Blacks families.
-To be born in a home with beautiful Black skinned people, was hard to believe, that I was the only one with freckles.
+I was the only one in my family born with freckles.

-I remember telling mom how others treated me she would always tell me I was given a special gift and a blessing from God, be proud of who you are she would say.
+I remember telling mom how others treated me she would always tell me I was given a special gift and a blessing from God, be proud of who you are say.
 I never wanted a special gift, I just wanted these things all over my body to go away.
-I never believed what she telling me when she told me to be proud of myself for who I was.
+I never believed what she telling me when she told me to be proud of myself.

 I remember the horrible names I was called, I was bullied and made fun of daily.
-I had no friends to plays with except my sibling.
-The only thing I had going for me was my ability to learn, I was the smartest in every class.
+The only thing I had going for me was my ability to learn.
 My classmates were nice to me when they needed help, making me believed they liked me.
 After a while, they were back at the name calling and being mean.

 Each day I wanted to know why God was cruel to me exposing me to a world where my brothers and sisters were different, they love me but had questions.